citizenTwice/srnames/README.md

 ```
 ## Notes
 ### Unicode support
-On macOS and Linux Unicode should work out-of-the-box with UTF-8 locales.
+On macOS and Linux, Unicode should work out-of-the-box with UTF-8 locales.
 On working with regular expressions, remember that things like Emoji's do not necessarily count as or expand to a single character.
 On Windows, there is separate build SRNAMESU.EXE, Unicode will not work with the normal, ASCII-only build SRNAMES.EXE.
 ### DOS
 Unicode support and regular expressions are not available under DOS due to lack of experience building Unicode under DOS and not being able to find a usable std::regex implementation (yet.)